ArielFdz/ASCII-Art/README.md

 - .NET Core 3.1 or higher.

 > [!NOTE]
->  The program executable is available now.
+>  You can download the executable of this project in the [Releases](../../releases) section.